cryptotriv/bot-docs/suspicious-buyer/README.md

 # Triv's Suspicious Buyer Signal Bot
 Detect and see the buys and sells of insiders, market makers, or scammers - use this to help your trading strategy, or trade using this info directly!
-This bot has a 1 week free trial and my [friendtech](https://www.friend.tech/0x0592eb9664666aa8463fda75de5592101952a7c3) keyholders have unlimited access.
-Contact me [here](https://t.me/cryptotriv) for free trials or special arrangements.
+This bot has a 1 week free trial and my monthly supporters have unlimited access.
+Contact me [here](https://t.me/cryptotriv) to try it out or make special arrangements.

+This bot has other variants, namely Low Liquidity Signals Bot and Low Volume Signals Bot.

 DISCLAIMER: Not financial advice.